ouspg/CryptoCourse/README.md

 Theory of the exercises are mainly based on the book [Serious Cryptography](https://nostarch.com/seriouscrypto).
 It is available in the library of the University of Oulu in [digital format](https://oula.finna.fi/Record/oy_electronic_oy.9917612964306252).

-We will be also using the OpenSSL Cookbook which is available free on [here.](https://www.feistyduck.com/books/openssl-cookbook/)
+We will be also using the OpenSSL Cookbook which is available free on [here.](https://www.feistyduck.com/books/openssl-cookbook/) You can use HTML version without registration.

 Programming and command-line usage skills are expected.